sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 Software options in this niche market are scarce due to the unique mandate of ESDC and even if there were commercial offerings, the commoditized nature of these solutions means that ESDC has limited influence on the upstream version of the software, thus increasing the risks to the organization by locking itself with a unique solution and vendor.
 Change probability is high as those capabilities change as much as regulation changes.
 The impact of such changes has a ripple effect on the whole organization and affects ESDC’s reputation to keep up with citizen demands while maintaining its fiduciary responsibility.

+As well, other types of risks should be taken into account, e.g. related to:

+- **Implementation** – Unexpected delays, technology immaturity, user resistance to adopt the new system
+- **Intellectual Property** – Compliance with licencing requirements
+- **Third Party Viability** – Third party going out of business, or changing direction subsequent to a new ownership

 ### Conclusion<!-- omit in toc -->